Can Large Language Models Transform Computational Social Science?: Abstract

 \section{Abstract}

-Large Language Models (\llm{s}) like ChatGPT are capable of successfully performing many language processing tasks zero-shot (without the need for training data).
-If this capacity also applies to the coding of social phenomena like persuasiveness and political ideology, then \llm{s} could effectively transform Computational Social Science (CSS).
+Large Language Models (\llm{s}) are capable of successfully performing many language processing tasks zero-shot (without training data).
+If zero-shot \llm{s} can also reliably classify and explain social phenomena like persuasiveness and political ideology, then \llm{s} could augment the Computational Social Science (CSS) pipeline in important ways.
 This work provides a road map for using \llm{s} as CSS tools.
-Towards this end, we contribute a set of prompting best practices and an extensive evaluation pipeline to measure the zero-shot performance of 13 language models on 24 representative CSS benchmarks.
+Towards this end, we contribute a set of prompting best practices and an extensive evaluation pipeline to measure the zero-shot performance of 13 language models on \numTasks{} representative English CSS benchmarks.
 On taxonomic labeling tasks (classification), \llm{s} fail to outperform the best fine-tuned models but still achieve fair levels of agreement with humans.
 On free-form coding tasks (generation), \llm{s} produce explanations that often \textit{exceed} the quality of crowdworkers' gold references.
-We conclude that today's \llm{s} can radically augment the CSS research pipeline in two ways: (1) serving as zero-shot data annotators on human annotation teams, and (2) bootstrapping challenging creative generation tasks (e.g., explaining the hidden meaning behind text).
-In summary, \llm{s} can significantly reduce costs and increase efficiency of social science analysis \textit{in partnership with humans}.
+We conclude that the performance of today's \llm{s} can augment the CSS research pipeline in two ways: (1) serving as zero-shot data annotators on human annotation teams, and (2) bootstrapping challenging creative generation tasks (e.g., explaining the underlying attributes of a text).
+In summary, \llm{s} are posed to meaningfully participate in social science analysis in partnership with humans.

-\blfootnote{\coauth Contribution distributed as follows.
-Caleb, Will, and Diyi decided the project scope and research questions.
-Caleb performed the CSS literature review, subject and task selection.
-Will built the evaluation pipeline and prompting guidelines.
-Will, Caleb, and Omar all contributed data pre-processing, loading, and evaluation scripts.
-Will and Omar ran the Flan-T5/UL2 experiments, while Jiaao and Caleb ran the OpenAI prompting experiments.
-Zhehao was responsible for all baseline experiments.
-Caleb managed the human evaluations.
-All authors contributed to discussion, results, error analysis, and paper writing.}